zidanfathulhakim/zidanfathulhakim/README.md

   > A web app to report vulnerable citizens to the civil registry office.
 Built with Laravel and tailored for Dukcapil.

 - 🌱 [**Drip Irrigation Monitoring**](link-ke-repo)
   > A smart irrigation system using sensors and web control.
-Finalist in OLIVIA Competition.

 - 🎮 [**Dino Game Remake**](link-ke-repo)
   > A creative reimagining of the Chrome Dino game using Unity.